SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Sure, here are some notable events in the USA that have occurred on July 27:
+Certainly!
+Here are some notable events that have happened in the USA on July 27th:

-- **1981:** Adam Walsh, the six-year-old son of John Walsh (later the host of "America's Most Wanted"), was abducted from a Sears department store in Florida.
-His body was found two weeks later, and his case brought widespread attention to child abductions.
+- **1940**: Bugs Bunny, the iconic Warner Bros. cartoon character, made his official debut in "A Wild Hare."
+- **1974**: The House Judiciary Committee voted to recommend the first article of impeachment against President Richard Nixon for obstruction of justice in the Watergate scandal.

-- **1996:** A pipe bomb exploded during the Summer Olympics in Atlanta, Georgia, in Centennial Olympic Park.
+- **1996**: A pipe bomb exploded at Centennial Olympic Park during the Summer Olympics in Atlanta, Georgia
 ### Positive Qoute
 ------
-"Embrace the journey with a smile 😊 and let your light shine bright ✨!
-Every step you take is a step towards greatness 💪🌟."
+"🌟 Embrace the journey, for every step brings you closer to your dreams! 🚀💫"